Repair Guide for Mk3 (3.1b / GHD3 / SS / SS2 / MS) GHDs

 Does the light go off when you close the two arms together?

 - Yes - the wires to one of the heaters may be about to break.
-You can check this by taking them apart (see section 4) and testing the heaters (see section 7)
+You can check this by taking them apart (see section 4) and testing the heaters, gently tug the wires to find a break. (see section 7)

 - Yes - the thermal fuse could be intermittent.
 You can check this by taking them apart (see section 4) and testing the thermal fuse (see section 6)

 - Hopefully you've said yes to one of those two questions, as I'm not aware of any other common problems!

 Look at the red light very closely... is it glowing very dimly? (a darkened room will help).

 - Yes - one (or both) of the heater elements is probably broken and needs replacing.
 Continue reading this section, so we can confirm this theory.

 - Turn them off and disconnect them from the mains.
 Time to take them apart.... go to section 4 and return here once you've done it.

 Check the resistance of the following components:

 If any of those resistances don't agree, then you've probably found the fault.
 If they all agree, then you've got an unusual problem and you'll need to do your own investigations to try and find the problem.